HOME PAGE STRINGING ANTIQUE RACKETS HISTORY

 • Choose natural gut strings

-Although more expensive than synthetic gut, this string is still preferred by most professionals.
+Although more expensive than synthetic gut, this string is still preferred by many professionals.
 Natural gut consistently provides more power and absorbs shock during impact with the ball.
 Natural gut will also hold its tension for longer than synthetic strings.

 • String rackets frequently